 | Operational support + SLA | On-call, incident response, vendor relations | Ongoing, 1 FTE implicit |

 Summed: roughly 5–9 engineer-months to reach feature parity, plus ongoing ops cost.
-SchneeAI charges a flat factor on usage instead.
+During the design-partner phase you get these layers bundled without a per-call markup.

 Total cost of ownership: build vs SchneeAI